mono/website/docs/faq/technical.md

 ### If the behavior of an API call is different, will you fix it?

 Yes, we will.
 But we will need your assistance for this.
-If you find a bug in the Mono implementation, please fill a bug report in [http://bugzilla.xamarin.com](http://bugzilla.xamarin.com).
+If you find a bug in the Mono implementation, please file a [bug report](/community/bugs/).
 Do not assume we know about the problem, we might not, and using the bug tracking system helps us organize the development process.

 ### Can I develop my applications on Windows, and deploy on a supported Mono platform (like Linux)?